sartorius-research/STLC/README.md

 # Simulation Testbed for Liquid Chromatography
 The Simulation Testbed for Liquid Chromatography (STLC) package implements variations of the general rate model.
-The aim is to provide a basis for the development of an easy to use package for chromatography modeling in python.
+The aim is to provide a basis for the development of an easy to use package for chromatography modeling in Python.

 ## Ongoing development
----

-This is research software that is still under development.
+Please be aware that this is software created as part of research and is provided as is.

 ## Install

----
-You can install by cloning repo and run:
+You can install by cloning the repository and running:

 ```
 	> pip install setuptools